 Here’s how to handle it all and balance your role at work.

-After 28 weeks, most doctor’s offices will start having you coming in every other week until 36 weeks, where you’ll be checking in with your OB-GYN on the regular—at least once a week.
+After 28 weeks of pregnanct, most doctor's offices will start having you coming in every other week until 36 weeks, where you'll be checking in with your OB-GYN or midwife on the regular—at least once a week.

 This means a lot of time in transit to the doctor's office.
 A lot of time in waiting rooms.
 And a lot of time out of the office.